ibexa/documentation-developer/docs/multisite/multisite_configuration.md

 - `location_id` defines the Location ID of the content root for the SiteAccess.
 - `excluded_uri_prefixes` defines which URIs ignore the root limit set using `location_id`.
-In the example above, the Media and Images folders are accessible using their own URI, even though they are outside the Location provided in `content.tree_root.location_id`.
+In the example above, the Media and Images folders are accessible using their own URI, even though they're outside the Location provided in `content.tree_root.location_id`.
 - `index_page` is the page shown when you access the root index `/`.

 !!! note